 Bears sleep through winter, but are there other animals that hibernate?
 The answer is yes!
-And today, we’re counting them down.
-Ready?
-Let’s go!
+Today, we’re looking at a variety of those that do.

 #10 Hibernating Animal: Ground Squirrel